gwiesenekker/GWO/README.md

 //the class constructor construct_objects registers a created object
 //in the class so that the class_iterator can loop over all objects and
 //it returns the object_id.
+//as the class keeps track of all created objects the class could also delete
+//them all when they are no longer needed,
+//but this is not needed or the main objects of my program
 //object_id can be used to create logical names for derived properties such as
 //log-0.txt for the log-file of the first thread object
 //log-1.txt for the log-file of the second thread object